Tag Archives: Super bowl xlvii

 You probably have Super Bowl plans by now.
 They’d be greatly improved by incorporating this drinking game into the mix.
 Get after it, you guys.

 Beyoncé must be sick of hearing about how she lip-synched “The Star-Spangled Banner” at last week’s inauguration.
 What makes me say this?
-Well,
+Well, the fact

 This is actually one of the more responsible ways Gronk has ever spent $100.